Main School Admissions

 The reception children will also be able to make a series of visits prior to admission, which is then staggered over several weeks.

-Please be aware that admission to nursery does not guarantee a place in Reception, parents need to apply for a Reception place through the Local Authority at the given time.
+Please be aware that admission to the nursery does not guarantee a place in Reception, parents need to apply for a Reception place through the Local Authority at the given time.

 Admission to year groups Reception – Year 6